bknipler/Fitness-Pal/README.md

 Stephen Pilakis - 213142452
 Brandon Knipler - 213362619

+User guide:
+To open the application:
+*Please make sure that Visual Studio 15 and the Xamarin Plugin are up to date!
+*Runs on an emulator but won't count steps unless it's run on an android device (emulators can't simulate the correct sensors)
+1. Open StepCounter.sln
+2. Go Build -> Rebuild and allow the program to download the necessary packages
+3. Once loaded ran the project using Debug (ensure the android emulator or device you are using is above API 19)
+4. The app should now run inside of the emulator, but if you have any errors please follow these next steps 4.1 Delete the packages folder
+    4.2 Rebuild the project so it grabs all the packages it needs 4.3 Update only the xamarin.forms package (right click solution -> nugat manager) 4.4 Clean solution

+Using the Application
+1. The opening screen displays the amount of steps taken and the goal steps, as well as the amount of calories and goal calories(Only the step count will ever display a different value, the other values are not link up yet)
+2. To access the menu swipe from left to right on the screen
+3. Click a menu item to go to that page
+4. The other pages operate as stated in the interface information

+Interface Information:

 The project uses several interfaces to display its information.
 The interfaces are implemented using the MVVM structure.

 The interfaces are:

 Main Interface: Allows the user to see how many steps they have taken that day, see how many calories they have consumed/burned and compare these to the goals they set for themselves.

 Menu Interface: This interface appears when the user slides right to left on the Main Interface.
 This shows the other interfaces the user can access, clicking on one will take the user to that page.
-The users goes back to the Main Interface by click the back button on there android device and can then access the menu again.
+The users goes back to the Main Interface by click the Home button on the Interface and can then access the menu again.

-Calorie Counter Interface: Allows the user to calculate the amount of calories, fats and carbohydrates a user has consumed in a day, it lets them select a common food from a list or manually input the values.
+(Not added) Calorie Counter Interface: Allows the user to calculate the amount of calories, fats and carbohydrates a user has consumed in a day, it lets them select a common food from a list or manually input the values.

 Health Indicator Interface: This interface takes personal information from the user and uses it to assess their health and recommend the amount of exercise they need to do to remain healthy.